 Here, you should ensure that your meat is at room temperature and dry of its juices.
 After that, you can start oiling the steak lightly.

-Your oil should be one with a high smoke-point like grape seed’s.
-Else, you won’t even see what you’re steaming.
+Your oil should be one with a high smoke point like grape seeds.
+Else, you won’t even see what you’re grilling.

 For ease, you can use a basting brush to apply the oil.